OMR-Research/Smashcima/docs/02_models-and-service-orchestration.md

 Arguments to the model invocation depend completely on the specific model.
 The `BaseHandwrittenModel` shown in this example expects a MusicXML input, either as a file, or as an XML string.
 But you might have models that require no arguments, or others that require some random latent vector **z** (e.g. Generative Adversarial Networks), etc.

 Similarly, the type of the returned scene instance is also completely controlled by the specific model used.
-The `BaseHandwrittenModel` returns an instance of `BaseHandwrittenScene`, which contains representation of the music, the synthesized pages, a renderer that will be used for rasterization, and metadata about the chosen MUSCIMA++ writer style.
+The `BaseHandwrittenModel` returns an instance of `BaseHandwrittenScene`, which contains representation of the music, the synthesized pages, a renderer that will be used for rasterization, and metadata about the chosen MUSCIMA++ writer style (MUSCIMA++ is the default source of assets).

 For this specific scene type, getting the bitmap image is done like this: